Last Updated :

 At its core, a business case is a document that outlines the rationale for initiating a project or making a significant business-related decision.
 It's like the blueprint for your business move, offering a structured way to assess the potential risks, benefits, and costs involved.

 But here's the kicker: A well-crafted business case isn't just about numbers and graphs; it's a persuasive narrative that tells a compelling story about why your idea is worth pursuing.
 It's your secret weapon to gain buy-in from key decision-makers.
+AI presentation makers can help translate this narrative into well-structured slides that highlight key insights and data effectively.

 Why do you need a business case?